Here’s the transcript:

 Respect the local environment

-Wherever you go, act as a responsible human being.
+Wherever you go, act like a responsible human being.
 Ensure that you don’t litter or leave plastics behind and teach children to do the same.
 Be conscious of what you might be doing in particularly sensitive places like protected forests or habitats for endangered flora and fauna.
 It is essential to remember that while you are just visiting this destination, other people call this beautiful place home and deserve to have it the way they want to.
 At the end of the trip, you should have added to and not taken away from your destination.

 The author is co-founder and CEO at Toehold.